drjbarker/snakemake-gridengine/README.md

 On Linux, place the files into `~/.config/snakemake/sge` for snakemake to automatically find the profile.

+The `cluster.yaml` file in the profile directory should be modified to setup your default settings (applied to all rules but can be overwritten) and custom resources.

+Custom SGE resources are specified in `__resources__` only in the profile folder (i.e. ones in a local `--cluster-config cluster.yaml` will be ignored).
+They are given as a YAML dictionary where the key is the resource name as defined in SGE and the values are any aliases you want to use for this resource.
+The key will always be avaiable as a name even if you don't specifiy it as an alias.
+If a key already exists in the resource list the the aliases are just appended to that resource.
+Examples are given in the provided `cluster.yaml` (from arc4 at Leeds).

 ## Usage

 To use the profile (i.e. to submit tasks as jobs on in an SGE queue) use: